 \subsection{Field-Response Based Channel Model}

 For MA systems, the channel response is determined by the propagation environments and the positions of the antennas.
 In this paper, we assume that the size of the region for moving the antenna is much smaller than the propagation distance between the Tx and Rx, such that the far-field condition is satisfied at the Tx and Rx.
-This assumption is reasonable because the typical size of the antenna moving region is in the order of several to tens of wavelengths.
-For example, for an MA system operating at 28 GHz, the area of a square region with ten-wavelength sides is approximate 0.01 $\mathrm{m}^2$, for which the far-field condition can be easily guaranteed in this region.
+This assumption is reasonable because the typical size of the antenna moving region is in the order of several to tens of wavelengths\footnote{The performance gain provided by antenna movement critically depends on the physical size of the antenna moving region normalized by signal wavelength, as will be shown later.}.
+For example, in the case of an MA system operating at 30 GHz, the area of a square region with ten-wavelength side length is approximate 0.01 $\mathrm{m}^2$.
+Denoting $\lambda$ as the signal wavelength, the corresponding Rayleigh distance is obtained as $\frac{2\times (10 \lambda)^{2}}{\lambda}=2$ m \cite{Ning2023THzbeam}, under which the far-field propagation condition can be easily guaranteed in this region for practical Tx-Rx distance.
 Thus, the plane-wave model can be used to form the field response between the transmit and receive regions.
 In other words, the AoDs, AoAs, and amplitudes of complex coefficients for the multiple channel paths do not change for different positions of the MAs, while only the phases of the multi-path channels vary in the transmit/receive region.